Meet the Team

 Steve Brooks worked as an IT leader for more than 25 years.
 He has a wide experience within industry verticals including professional services, finance, manufacturing, recruitment and retail.
 Beginning his practitioner career as a communications developer he has worked in most roles in IT.
 He spent 17 years at Savills plc where he was appointed CIO.
 He left in 2012 to complete an MBA at Henley Business School.
 His dissertation was on the procurement of converged telecommunications solutions.

 In the last four years he has worked as a journalist, analyst and consultant.
 He was sub-editor at Business Cloud and is now joint editor at Enterprise Times.
 His specialist areas are ERP, HCM, IT strategy, IT procurement business strategy, cloud computing and collaboration.
-He is principal analyst for ERP at Creative Intellect Consulting.
+He is senior analyst for ERP and PSA at Synonym Advisory.
 Steve has also been a guest speaker at several vendor events.

 Ian Murphy, Editor - Enterprise Times